-As chair of the Finance Department, I endorse the proposed Advanced Financial Analysis emphasis.
-The department currently offers two integrated honors classes for finance majors.
-This pair of classes emphasizes research, writing, analytical, and presentation skills applied to problems in corporate finance and in investing.
-Employers value the skills taught in these courses and specifically seek graduates from these courses.
-Over 60 students apply for the 24 spots available in these courses each year.
-In addition, employers seek finance students with a deep knowledge of accounting and many career entry positions list coding as a desirable skill.
+As chair of the Finance Department, I endorse the proposed Advanced Financial Analysis minor.
+Many students from diverse majors including Accounting, Quantitative Analysis of Markets and Organizations, and Mathematics, are interested in beginning their careers in finance.
+Employers seek students with a deep knowledge of finance, accounting, data analysis, and coding.
 The proposed emphasis is geared toward honors-level students and consists of a set of classes designed to provide students with a strong preparation for nationally competitive finance positions.
-The new emphasis will allow the department to meet existing student demand for a broader and more rigorous curriculum and will provide students with a transcripted emphasis reflecting their program of study.
+The new minor will allow the department to meet existing student demand for a broader and more rigorous curriculum and will provide students with a minor reflecting their program of study.